input-output-hk/catalyst-ci/docs/src/onboarding/index.md

 ## Getting Started

 Before creating and/or modifying an `Earthfile`, it's imperative to review the style guide.
-Due to the relative flexbility of Earthly, it's possible to structure an `Earthfile` in dozens of valid ways.
+Due to the relative flexibility of Earthly, it's possible to structure an `Earthfile` in dozens of valid ways.
 To provide consistency across our projects, we have implemented a style guide which brings a level of standardization to `Earthfile`s.